socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-15-composing-with-components.md

 [VO]
 And I think that this is a great place for us to talk about the most fundamental conceptual skill that you must master to be a good React developer, which is this idea of breaking up the thing that you want to build into smaller chunks, which we call components.

-For instance, we've conceptually managed to break our page up into a Header, and then below that a heart.
+For instance, here we've conceptually managed to break our page up into a Header, and then below that a heart.

 [SC]